MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Copy-MgSiteOnenoteNotebookSectionGroupSectionToSectionGroup.md

 ## SYNOPSIS
 For Copy operations, you follow an asynchronous calling pattern:  First call the Copy action, and then poll the operation endpoint for the result.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Copy-MgBetaSiteOnenoteNotebookSectionGroupSectionToSectionGroup](/powershell/module/Microsoft.Graph.Beta.Sites/Copy-MgBetaSiteOnenoteNotebookSectionGroupSectionToSectionGroup?view=graph-powershell-beta)

 ## SYNTAX

 ### CopyExpanded (Default)